 While they may just look like big, goofy pigs, hippos kill more humans a year than lions.
 Lions usually make a habit of respecting their territorial boundaries.
 Despite weighing over 3,000 pounds, these enormous mammals can reach top speeds of 35 miles per hour.
 Despite that, a lack of food sometimes leads lions to attack hippos — though this requires coordination on the part of a group of lions.

-Thanks to the sheer size of the hippo and the thickness of their skin, even an organized lion pride will need to spend a lot of time wearing down their prey.
-By contrast, the 1800 PSI bite force of a hippo’s jaw — combined with their prominent teeth — can pulverize the body of a lion easily.
+Thanks to the sheer size of the hippo and the thickness of its skin, even an organized lion pride will need to spend a lot of time wearing down its prey.
+By contrast, the 1800 PSI bite force of a hippo’s jaw — combined with its prominent teeth — can pulverize the body of a lion easily.
 One wrong move could mean defeat for the lion.
 Lions may also become a target of an angry hippo if they find themselves venturing into their watery territory.

 #1: Elephant — Big Body and a Big Brain